alexevansigg/CSA-Enhanced-Operations/README.md

 Add the following entries

 ```
-	audit=Audit / Operations
+	CSA-Enhanced-Operations=Enhanced Operations
-	audit_description=This experimental feature allows a Super User to
+	EO_description=This experimental feature allows a Super User to
 	Manage Subscriptions across all organisations Efficiently (Experimental)
 ```